yadavdeepakk/yadavdeepakk/README.md

 I'm passionate about coding and technology, and I love building projects from scratch.

 🚀 Future Goals: Become a Software Engineer and contribute to open-source projects<br/>
-🎯 Interests: Web development and exploring new tech tools<br/>
+🎯 Interests: Web development and exploring new tech tools and AI tools<br/>
-🌱 Currently learning: Advanced backend concepts and system design<br/>
+🌱 Currently learning: Advanced backend concepts, Data Structures and Algorithms and system design<br/>